galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/preamble.md

 > <hands-on-title>Uploading the tutorial notebook</hands-on-title>
 >
-> 1. In the folder window, {% icon galaxy-upload %} Upload the `Trajectories_Instructions.ipynb` from your computer.
+> 1. In the folder window, {% icon galaxy-upload %} Upload the downloaded notebook from your computer.
 It should appear in the file window.
 >
 > 2. Open it by double clicking it in the file window.
 >